steelic/RPG-leveling-system/README.md

 **Units and Growth Rates:**

-Included are three (3) basic RPG units described in this program, a neutral unit, a figther unit, and a mage unit.
+Included ins this program are three (3) basic RPG units, a neutral unit, a figther unit, and a mage unit.

 The neutral unit gains all stat points at random and does not experience any special growth rates.